elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The transition-property CSS property sets the CSS properties to which a transition effect should be applied.
 In transition-property, we write a list of properties to animate, for instance, left, margin-left, height, color, or we could write all, which means “animate all properties”.
-It should get noted as some properties cannot be animated.
+We should note that some properties cannot be animated.
 However, most of the generally used properties are MDN animatable.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />